 To bypass the deadlock, any joint-owner is entitled to force a DJPO through a competent law court (Arts 406 and 1062 of the Spanish Civil Code).
 The court’s ruling will overrule any dissent and the asset will be disposed of regardless of opposition from fellow co-owners.
 The property will then be auctioned off publicly to the highest bidder.
 However, easy as it may sound, following a forced DJPO is far from it and there are three main downsides that ought to be pondered upon prior to taking this route.

 The main drawback is that the asset will be sold in a Public auction which will fetch a value considerably below the current market value.
-It is unsurprising if the property is auctioned-off for 50% of its true market value.
+It is unsurprising if the property is auctioned off for only 50%, or less, of its true market value.
 Another problem, given today’s grim financial environment, is actually finding a genuinely interested bidder; which in today’s market simply cannot be taken for granted.
 The reason being is that in a Public auction it is mandatory for a potential bidder to previously lodge before a law court 30% of the appraisal value (which is refundable if not won); not everyone has this kind of money nowadays.
 The credit-crunch has made a dent in Spanish lenders, who are no longer lenient with their lending criteria and have in fact raised the bar considerably for the average borrower requesting collateral.
 This has resulted in a shortage of bidders to the point that in 9 out of 10 auctions no one is bidding.
 And last but not least are the associated expenses to a contentious DJPO which are those of a litigation procedure which happen to be considerably higher than if it were just a standard conveyance procedure.

 For the above three reasons, a forced dissolution through a law court is advisable only as last resort wherein the disagreement is serious resulting in a protracted stalemate; as all joint owners stand to lose significantly on following it.
 Sadly, at times, this may be the only legal solution to bring an end to an ongoing co-ownership problem.